lancepantz/clj-yaml/README.md

     => ({:name "John Smith", :age 33}
         {:name "Mary Smith", :age 27})

+### Loading untrusted data

+**Warning**: It is not safe to load any YAML data received from an untrusted source!
+See https://code.google.com/p/snakeyaml/wiki/Documentation#Loading_YAML for more.

 ## Installation

 `clj-yaml` is available as a Maven artifact from [Clojars](http://clojars.org/clj-yaml):